brettz9/webappfind/docs/TO-DOS.md

 1. When done, remove generated AppleScript app(s) from repo
 1. Ensure working in Chrome as well as Firefox (Edge, Safari, etc.)

+1. Enhancement/Fix: Limit or paginate possible choices from site's `meta` of suggested extensions/MIME handling
 1. Core enhancements
     1. Allow file or directory permissions to have static file server permissions be granted (with localhost:port info sent to webapp).